tzieba1/octo/docs/installation.md

 After successful installation:

 1. **Configure repositories**: Update `configs/repositories.yaml` with your actual repositories
-2. **Clone repositories**: Use the orchestrator to clone and manage your repos
+2. **Clone repositories**: Use the octo to clone and manage your repos
 3. **Create feature branches**: Test cross-repository branch creation
 4. **Run health checks**: Monitor repository health and metrics
 5. **Coordinate releases**: Perform a dry-run release to test the workflow